mister-tortoise/mister-tortoise/ReadMe.md

 # 💫 About Me:
-### 👋 Hi there, I'm Tú!<br><br>I'm a passionate developer from Vietnam 🇻🇳 who loves coding, exploring documentation, and building useful things with code.
+### 👋 Hi there, I'm Tu!<br><br>I'm a passionate developer from Vietnam 🇻🇳 who loves coding, exploring documentation, and building useful things with code.
 Currently, I'm focusing on strengthening my core skills in both frontend and backend technologies, aiming to become a fullstack developer in the near future.

 ## 🌐 Socials: